matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **GCP Objects**

 - Objects are the various resources members can access and use on GCP.
-- Objects hold data and applications, and also help to organize it and secure it.
+- Objects hold data and applications, and help to organize it and secure it.

 **IAM objects**